cisagov/ScubaGear/docs/installation/update.md

 ## Verify if update is needed

 **What this does:**  Checks the status of the ScubaGear module and related dependencies.
-Results are reported for the ScubaGear module and all related dependencies - see the [Dependency Updating of this page](#2-dependency-updating) for details.
+Results are reported for the ScubaGear module and all related dependencies - see the [Dependency Updating section of this page](#2-dependency-updating) for details.

 **Prerequisites:**
 - Internet connection to check latest versions